UPPMAX/HPC-python/docs/day2/pandas.rst

 binary  Apache Parquet                            read_parquet()                                   to_parquet()
 ======  ========================================  ===============================================  ===============================

 This is not a complete list, and most of these functions have several dozen possible kwargs.
 It is left to the reader to determine what kwargs are needed.
+As with NumPy's ``genfromtxt()`` function, most of the *text* readers above, and the excel reader, have kwargs that let you choose to load only some of the data.

 As an example, if there was a CSV file called "exoplanets_5250_EarthUnits.csv" in your home directory, it could be opened as follows